willis240/willis240.github.io/README.md

 #### September 1

-- Went to the Solar Test Site and performed the weekly maintenance as well as the monthly tasks
+- Went to the Solar Test Site and performed the weekly maintenance
 - Came home and logged the details about the maintenance

 ### Week 5

 #### September 8

-- Went to the Solar Test Site and performed the weekly maintenance as well as the monthly tasks
+- Went to the Solar Test Site and performed the weekly maintenance
 - Came home and logged the details about the maintenance

 ### Week 6

 #### September 15

-- Went to the Solar Test Site and performed the weekly maintenance as well as the monthly tasks
+- Went to the Solar Test Site and performed the weekly maintenance
 - Came home and logged the details about the maintenance

 #### September 16